 401(k) Matching Average and Contribution Limits

-Regardless of your employer’s match, however, you should still be contributing at least a small part of your pay to your 401(k).
+Regardless of your employer’s match, however, you should still do your best to contribute some of your pay to your 401(k).
 Not only will that lower your tax liability, it will give you a source of income once you hit retirement.
-Typically, you’ll want to save between 10% and 20% of your gross salary toward retirement.
+Experts recommend saving between 10% and 20% of your gross salary toward retirement.
 The total amount can be split between your 401(k) and other retirement accounts you may have, or you might keep all of that in your 401(k).
 Be sure to keep yourself on track throughout the work years, checking whether you’re meeting your age group’s average 401(k) contribution numbers or not.

 Also always keep in mind that the IRS does put limits on how much you can contribute to your 401(k) each year.
-For 2018, you’re allowed to contribute a maximum of $18,500.
-If you’re 50 or older, you can contribute an additional $6,000 a year for a total of $24,500.
+For 2019, you’re allowed to contribute a maximum of $19,000.
+If you’re 50 or older, you can contribute an additional $6,000 a year for a total of $25,000.
 However, your employer’s match does not count toward that 401(k) limit.
 The combination of contributions from all sources can reach up to $56,000 for 2019 ($62,000 including catchup contributions).

 Employer 401(k) matching is essentially free money that you can easily benefit from.
-There’s typically no extra hoops you need to jump through to qualify.
+There are typically no extra hoops you need to jump through to qualify.
 Be sure to check with your company to see whether it offers a match.
 Also see whether you need to enroll manually,how much you need to contribute to max out the match and what kind of vesting schedule applies.
-Employer matching can provide a great boost to your retirement savings, so make sure you’re informed on the details and taking full advantage of the maximum it can contribute.
+Employer matching can provide a great boost to your retirement savings, so make sure you’re informed on the details and taking full advantage.

 Tips on Saving for Retirement

 - To branch out a bit more in your retirement savings, you can open an IRA.
 An IRA, or individual retirement account, isn’t sponsored by your employer.
 You have to open and fund it entirely yourself, but the upside is that you have more investment options.
 Of course, you can get an advisor to manage your accounts for you, as well.